Trump tweets, stays out of sight for hours after shootings

 “The FBI, local and state law enforcement are working together in El Paso and in Dayton, Ohio,” Trump tweeted Sunday morning.
 “God bless the people of El Paso Texas.
 God bless the people of Dayton, Ohio.”

-Trump’s two elder sons attended the UFC fight, while social media photos show that Trump stopped by a wedding at his Bedminster club on Saturday night.
+Trump’s two eldest sons attended the UFC fight, while social media photos show that Trump stopped by a wedding at his Bedminster club on Saturday night.

 The motive for the Dayton shooting, which happened in a popular nightlife district, was not immediately known.
 But Democrats pointed to the El Paso attack and blamed Trump for his incendiary rhetoric about immigrants that they say fosters an atmosphere of hate and violence.